Error-correcting neural networks for semi-Lagrangian advection in the level-set method

-\Cref{tbl:results.vortex.stats} summarizes the interface location accuracy and performance metrics for this experiment on several mesh discretizations.
-According to these statistics, our method is superior to the numerical baseline at $\ell_c^{\max} = 6$ but is not as good as the conventional semi-Lagrangian advection at twice the resolution (at least in terms of the MAE).
-In particular, $\mathcal{F}_{6,8}(\cdot)$ helps reduce the $\ell^1$ error norm by $30\%$, the maximum error by one third, and the area loss by $83\%$ when $h_c = 2^{-6}$. \Cref{fig:results.vortex} confirms these findings with visual evidence from the intermediate and final simulation states.
-Again, the machine learning solution represents a minimal fraction of the cost for realizing the numerical approach on grids with larger cell widths.
-This time, however, it is more difficult for the proposed system to recover the accuracy lost to under-resolution.
-For example, if the simulation duration increases to $t^{end} = 2$, the hybrid strategy degenerates to being only slightly better than its numerical baseline (see \cref{tbl:results.vortex.degeneracy.stats}).
-This vortex test thus reveals the need for improving the training protocol, especially to encompass more patterns from under-resolved regions.
+\Cref{tbl:results.vortex.stats} summarizes this experiment's interface-location accuracy and performance metrics for several discretizations.
+According to these statistics, our method is superior to the numerical baseline at $\ell_c^{\max} = 6$, but it is not as good as the conventional semi-Lagrangian advection at twice the resolution (at least regarding the MAE).
+In particular, $\mathcal{F}_{6,8}(\cdot)$ helps reduce the $\ell^1$ error norm by $30\%$, the maximum error by one-third, and the area loss by $83\%$ when $h_c = 2^{-6}$.

+\Cref{fig:results.vortex} confirms the findings in \cref{tbl:results.vortex.stats} with visual evidence from the intermediate and final simulation states.
+Again, the machine learning solution requires a minimal fraction of the cost for realizing the numerical approach on finer grids.
+However, this time, it is more difficult for the proposed system to recover the accuracy lost to under-resolution.
+For example, if the simulation prolongs to $t^{end} = 2$, the hybrid strategy degenerates to being only slightly better than its numerical counterpart (see \cref{tbl:results.vortex.degeneracy.stats}).
+In this regard, we hypothesize that the observed behavior stems from the lack of physical constraints to enforce smoothness along the moving boundary.
+The mass gain in \cref{tbl:results.vortex.degeneracy.stats} is probably a symptom of this problem, revealing our system's inability to redistribute area in highly deforming flows.
+Thus, this vortex test exposes the need to integrate more accurate smoothing mechanisms and improve the training protocol by encompassing more patterns from under-resolved regions.

+\colorsubsection{Circular-vortex-patch problem} The following experiment measures the effects of tangential shear flows on a stationary interface.
+Let $\Gamma$ be the zero-isocontour of the level-set function $\phi_{cvp}(\vv{x})$ in \cref{eq:CircularLevelSetFunction}.
+Also, consider the simplified circular-vortex-patch problem, where a fixed disk $D_{cvp}$ of radius $r_{cvp} = 0.6$, randomly centered at $\vv{x}_{cvp} = (x_{cvp},\, y_{cvp})^T \in [-h_c/2, +h_c/2]^2$, encloses a rotational velocity field given by